 What's the best Linux distro for you?

 When it comes to desktop operating systems, there are three main camps into which people fall: Windows, Mac and Linux.
-In the case of the latter camp things can be confusing because there are endless distros to choose from -- but which is best?
-The beauty of Linux is that it can be tweaked and tailored in so many ways.
+In the case of the latter camp things can be confusing because there are endless distros to choose from -- but which is best.

 Start the conversation, or Read more at BetaNews.